-Dr. Nancy Butler Songer is a Distinguished University Professor and Dean of the School of Education at Drexel University.
+Dr. Nancy Butler Songer is a Distinguished University Professor and Dean of the College of Education at University of Utah.
 Dr. Songer is an expert in science education and learning technologies with particular emphasis on the assessment of science knowledge and the design of learning environments that emphasize critical thinking in science.
 Songer’s work in educational assessment draws from the realization that students’ complex science knowledge development was not well represented in off-the-shelf assessments.
 Songer is a Fellow of the American Association for the Advancement of Science (AAAS) and she is the recipient of both a National Science Foundation Presidential Faculty Fellowship by President William J. Clinton and a United States of America Department of Education Promising Educational Technology Award.
 Prior to Drexel, Songer was a professor at the University of Michigan for eighteen years where she conducted the majority of her research in conjunction with the Detroit Public Schools.

 Dr. Kenji Hakuta is an Emeritus Professor in the Graduate School of Education at Stanford University.
 His areas of teaching and research are bilingualism, second language acquisition, education policy, and social and experimental research.
 He worked on standards-based reform and has provided recommendations to the Clinton Administration.
 He created the English Language Learner (ELL) Leader Network at Stanford which brings together leaders from rural districts in California.
 He has authored several books including The Science and Psychology of Second Language Acquisition and Mirror of Language: The Debate on Bilingualism.
 Prior to Stanford, he was the Founding Dean of the School of Social Sciences, Humanities and Arts at the University of California, Merced.
 He has also taught at Yale University and the University of California at Santa Cruz.
 He received his BA Magna Cum Laude in Psychology and Social Relations, and his Ph.D. in Experimental Psychology, both from Harvard University.